ShafranEugene/irida-telegrambot/README.md

 - Showing details and deleting any orders and invoices.
 - The bot has a security system - when new user wants to work with the bot, bot sends request to an admin to get access for new user.

-The manual is in English, users can get it using the /guide command in the bot.
+The manual is in Russian, users can get it using the /guide command in the bot.

 ## Deployment
 Deployment process as easy as possible: